KostelidisDev/Color-Modification-in-LAB-Space/README.md

 [MIT License](./LICENSE)

+# Atrributes
+The Demo.jpg image is from [Pixabay.com](https://pixabay.com/photos/animal-bear-mammal-species-fauna-9156395/)

 # Disclaimer

 This project was conducted as part of the course Ρ104: Robotic Vision in the M.Sc. program in Robotics, offered by the